Growing Our Economy

 Creating jobs is about more than just a campaign promise.
 It is about helping improve the lives of families all across our great state.
 Every new job is more than a statistic.
-It is another family with someone working, which means fewer worries about how to put meals on the table, make a mortgage payment, or put clothes on the backs of their kids.
+It is another family with someone working, which means fewer worries about how to put meals on the table, how to make a mortgage payment, or how to put clothes on the backs of their kids.

-Because our tough decisions lead to a surplus and an improving fiscal outlook, we provided nearly $1 billion in tax relief for Wisconsin families and businesses, the largest income tax cut in 14 years, and the largest income tax rate reductions go to those making between $15,000 and $50,000.
+Because of our tough decisions and an improving fiscal outlook, we provided nearly $4.7 billion in tax relief for Wisconsin families and businesses, including the largest income tax cut in 14 years, with the largest income tax rate reductions going to those making between $15,000 and $50,000.
 Nearly 80 percent of the tax cut goes to people who fit President Obama’s definition of the middle class.

-Keeping hard-earned money in the hands of those who earn it means they, in turn, can spend their money the way they choose and help grow our economy.
+Keeping hard-earned money in the hands of those who earn it means they, in turn, can spend their money the way they choose and can help grow our economy.

 Uncertainty with government regulations and tax policy can deter business owners from wanting to make investments in their company.
 Lack of investment and expansion means fewer jobs are being created, leaving more households with a family member out of work.

-We have created a sense of certainty for the business community by reducing the overall tax burden in the state, signing a budget rated credit positive by Moody’s, passing aggressive tort reform legislation, and creating a state agency whose sole focus is economic development.
-Additionally, for the first time in state history, we deposited money into our rainy day fund in back-to-back years.
-Our reforms have created certainty for job creators, giving them the confidence to hire, expand, and grow in Wisconsin.
+We have created a sense of certainty for the business community by reducing the overall tax burden in the state, passing aggressive tort reform legislation, and cutting red tape in order to get government out of the way so our state’s job creators can focus on working to expand and create family-supporting jobs here in Wisconsin.
+Our reforms have given job creators the confidence to hire, expand, and grow in Wisconsin.